No-till farming: South America

 South America had the highest adoption of No-till farming in the world, which in 2014 constituted 47% of the total global area under no-till farming.

 The countries with highest adoption are Argentina (80%), Brazil (50%), Paraguay (90%), and Uruguay (82%).

 In Argentina the usage of no-till resulted in reduction of soil erosion losses by 80%, cost reductions by more than 50% and increased farm incomes.

 In Brazil the usage of no-till resulted in reduction of soil erosion losses by 97%, higher farm productivity and income increase by 57% five years after the starting of no-till farming.

 In Paraguay, net farm incomes increased by 77% after adoption of no-till farming.

 United States

-No-till farming is used in the United States and the area managed in this way continues to grow.
-This growth is supported by a decrease in costs.
-No-till management results in fewer passes with equipment, and the crop residue prevents evaporation of rainfall and increases water infiltration into the soil.
+No-till farming is a soil conservation practice used in the United States, with adoption increasing due to its potential to reduce costs and improve soil health.
+By minimizing soil disturbance, no-till farming reduces the number of passes required with machinery, leading to lower fuel and labor expenses.
+Additionally, the retention of crop residue helps reduce evaporation, enhances water infiltration, and improves moisture retention in the soil.

-In 2017, no-till farming was being used in about 21% of the cultivated cropland in the US.
+According to the 2017 Census of Agriculture, approximately 21% of cultivated cropland in the United States was managed under no-till farming practices.
+By 2023 this percentage had increased to roughly 30%, reflecting a continued shift toward conservation tillage methods.